MaxPolak97/H3D-Net-new/README.md

 ## Results
-In this section, we disuss the results of training IDR on the H3DS dataset for 10 different scans using our simple prior of scan 2 trained for 500 epochs.
+In this section, we disuss the results of training IDR on the H3DS dataset for 10 different scans using our simple prior of scan 2 trained for 500 epochs and only using 3 views.
 In the paper of H3D-Net, only the average of the 10 different scans was shown, therefore we also show only the average result on all 10 scans.
 Table 2 below shows these results.
 To see the results per scan, please look at the images provided in the Appendix.

 We can see that our method performs on par to H3D-Net for the face metric and outperforms H3D-Net for the head metric.
 However, we can see a lot of variance for the head metric, see figure 4.